 In rare cases, unintentionally dogs ingest foreign bodies that are unable to digest.
 These bodies after getting entry, cause internal bleeding in the digestive tract that comes up with dog popping blood.

 Some medicines can change cause bloody stools such as the use of Pepto-Bismol.
 Blood in the dog’s poop can also be a side effect of some medicines.

-Tumour in the digestive tract of dog can lead your dog pooping blood.
+A Tumour in the digestive tract of a dog can lead your dog to poop blood.

 Some bacterial infections cause blood in the poop of the dog.
 E.g. clostridium and campylobacter infections.

 - Liver disease

 - Pancreas disease

 - Colitis or inflammation of the intestine